ThomasBerthaud/bge/README.md

 ### Text-based Presentation Layer

+- [x] (Custom Bonus) User is prompted to enter a custom board size when starting a new game.
 - [ ] User can see the current game statics at any point by entering the phrase `stats` in place of target coordinates.
 (Note that this requires the `gameStats()` function in the BGE)
 - [ ] User can specify a two player game is to be played, with each player alternating turns in the same terminal session (Note that this requires corresponding Bonus Features in the BGE)
 - [ ] User can see the player number in prompts associated with the inputs in each turn.